rouskinlab/seismic-rna/src/userdocs/extras/run/mask.rst

 Mask: Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mask setting: Define sections
+Mask setting: Define regions
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-You can mask the full reference sequences or select specific sections.
+You can mask the full reference sequences or select specific regions.
 The latter is useful for investigating small elements of longer sequences, such as a 350 nt `IRES`_ within a 9,600 nt viral genome.
-See :doc:`../sections` for ways to define sections.
+See :doc:`../regions` for ways to define regions.

 Mask setting: Define mutations
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""